Overview

 After setting up business emails in Redpoint, forwarding tickets can then be configured in the Microsoft 365 Mailbox Admin Center.

-1. When you're done, select Save.
+- When you are done, select Save.
 If set up correctly, Custom Policy for Redpoint Tickets should appear in the following screen:

 Assign Ticket Permissions